PegasusMKD/docker-volume-container/README.md

 But, since this kindof ruins the concept of isolation which docker provides, they give the option to implement them in a bit of different way.

 You can use parts of the container as volumes, thus getting isolation, and beside the isolation, you also get all of the features of a container (easy back-ups for example), and you can share volumes, so, if we want to add a volume to that container for keeping the images for the angular front-end, we can use the same container.
+We can also extract the entire volume as a folder if we might need it using ```docker cp <container id>:/file-system .```.

 I think that the 'busybox' image is great, it's lightweight (1.22 Mb) and gives us most of the unix commands which we might need.